MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 currently offer a "user recourse" that allows the user to bypass the security error and connect anyway.
-When making an "https" scheme request to an origin with an HTTPS RR, either directly or via the above redirect, a client that normally offers such a user recourse MAY remove it.
+When making an "https" scheme request to an origin with an HTTPS RR, either directly or via the above redirect, such a client MAY remove the user recourse option.
 Origins that publish HTTPS RRs therefore MUST NOT rely on user recourse for access.
 For more information, see Section 8.4 and Section 12.1 of {{HSTS}}.

 ## HTTP-based protocols